spglib/spgrep/README.md

 ## Installation

-spgrep works with Python3.8+ and can be installed via PyPI:
+Spgrep works with Python3.8+ and can be installed via PyPI:
 ```shell
 pip install spgrep
 ```